iitzco/deepzoo/README.md

 - #### Tensorflow:
     - [SSD MobileNet trained on Coco](./ssd_mobilenet_v2_coco/): Locate and classify objects into 80 classes with high speed.
     - [FasterRCNN Resnet 50 trained Coco](./faster_rcnn_resnet50_coco/): Locate and classify objects into 80 classes with a high accuracy.
+    - [YOLOv2 trained Coco](./yolov2_coco/): Locate and classify objects into 80 classes with high speed.

 ## Instance Segmentation